Is your computer haunted? No, it’s probably malware

 Malware can get onto your device in various ways.
 Watch out for these common methods cybercriminals use to infect your devices with this spooky software designed to access, disrupt or damage your system.

-1. Phishing emails or texts: Cybercriminals who perpetrate phishing scams send deceptive emails or texts to lure you into clicking on malicious links that can infect your device with malware.
+• Phishing emails or texts: With the advent of AI, phishing scams have become more convincing.
+Deceptive emails or texts are sent to lure you into clicking on malicious links that can infect your device with malware.

-4. Software downloads: Cybercriminals can hide malware within seemingly legitimate software installations.
+• Software downloads: Cybercriminals can hide malware within seemingly legitimate software installations, at times even in app stores or browser extensions.

 Allie Johnson